Apen/Yasc/README.md

 	- the complete [https://github.com/Apen/Yasc/blob/master/Examples/config-all.json]
 	- the minimal [https://github.com/Apen/Yasc/blob/master/Examples/config-min.json]

-All the parameters are explicit but this is en explanation.
+All the parameters are explicit but here is an explanation.

+Note: the crawler support a resume system to continue crawling.
+If you want to flush the history add "--flush" in the command line

 startUrl
 -------------